rubin-dp0/delegate-contributions-dp02/cmdline_custom_coadd/cmdline_solutions.md

     - assembleCoadd
     - mergeDetections
 ```

+Note that the order in which these `step3` tasks are printed out may vary from one `pipetask build` call to the next, so do not worry if you see them listed in a different order.

 Here you can see that there is a Task named `detection` which, just like `makeWarp` and `assembleCoadd`, is part of the `step3` pipeline chunk.
 So you can run source detection exactly as you did for `makewarp` and `assembleCoadd`, but now specifying `#detection` rather than `#makeWarp,assembleCoadd` in the pipeline URI.
 You also want to make sure to use your custom coadd for the source detection.
 This is accomplished by specifying the `-i` input to be the location you previously specified as the custom coadd output location in the command line custom coadd tutorial.
 Putting this together, one arrives at the following command: